intel/ittapi/src/ittnotify_refcol/README.md

 setenv INTEL_LIBITTNOTIFY64 <build_dir>/libittnotify_refcol.so
 ```

-By default, log files save in the `temp` directory.
+By default, log files save in the `tmp` directory.
 To change the location,
 use the `INTEL_LIBITTNOTIFY_LOG_DIR` environment variable:

 **On Linux**